Integrating Ether wallet functionality

 balance.decreaseEther(amount);

-const voucher = this.encodeWithdrawCall(application, address, amount);
+const voucher = this.encodeWithdrawCall(address, amount);

 console.log("Voucher created successfully", voucher);